 Products Produced from Die Casting

-In the tech world, high tolerance magnesium die castings serve as housings and interior EMI enclosures of computer and electronic parts, while miniature zinc die cast parts service various electronic equipment applications.
-Zinc die casting is also frequently used for cabinetry and door handles.
+In the realm of technology, high tolerance magnesium die castings form the protective shells and internal EMI enclosures for computer and electronic components.
+Meanwhile, miniature zinc die cast parts are integral to various electronic devices.
+Additionally, zinc die casting is commonly employed in the manufacturing of cabinetry and door handles.

 History of Die Casting